OceanEcoWatch/PlasticDetectionService/docs/self_reflection_se35_software_modeling_and_design_patterns.md

 ### Achieving Maintainability

 To achive a maintainable codebase I've thoroughly tested the PlasticDetectionModel and PlasticDetectionService.
 CI/CD pipelines were implemented to ensure the code is always in a deployable state.
+The main components depend on abstractions, not on implementation, making the codebase easy to maintain.

 ### Design Patterns